IITBProjects/GNR-638/MiniProject1.2/README.md

 - `setup_env.py` : Sets up the environment for the project.
 - `config.json` : Holds parameters for code execution.
 - `dataset` : Folder containing the CUB dataset.
-- `outputs` : Output folder containing logs, results, plots and checkpoint for each model.
+- `outputs` : Output folder containing logs, results and plots for each model.

 ### Installation